Modern History Playlist

 Fun Facts

-Delhi’s population almost doubled between 1941 and 1951 due to refugee influx.
+Delhi’s population almost doubled between 1941 and 1951 due to the massive refugee influx.

-Many Punjabi refugee families went on to become industrial leaders in independent India.
+Many Punjabi refugee families, despite initial hardship, went on to become successful industrial and business leaders in independent India.

 Mains Key Points